awslabs/stable-diffusion-aws-extension/docs/en/deployment/deployment.md

 Use the following steps to deploy this solution on AWS.

-- Step 1: Install 'Extension for Stable Diffusion on AWS' extension in your Stable Diffusion WebUI.
+- Step 1: Deploy Stable Diffusion WebUI.
-- Step 2: Launch the AWS CloudFormation template into your AWS account.
+- Step 2: Deploy the solution as a middleware.
 - Step3: Configure API url and API token.

 ## Deployment steps

-### Step 1: Install WebUI and extension on an EC2 instance.
+### Step 1: Deploy Stable Diffusion WebUI.

 1. Download the CloudFormation Template from [link](https://raw.githubusercontent.com/awslabs/stable-diffusion-aws-extension/main/workshop/ec2.yaml)